A Swansea University academic has been honoured by the Princess Royal for her dedication in sharing a passion for science with other women.

 “Events like these are so important because they help us ensure we continue to developing female talent within our institutions.”

 The awards are organised by the WISE campaign which aims to enable and energise people in business, industry and education by offering expertise, training and networking events.
+Use this new online post about the best beginners road bike.

 With more than 900,000 women currently employed in core STEM occupations, which include science, engineering, and information and communications technology, WISE’s target of a million female employees by 2020 is now in sight.